 PVC stands for polyvinyl chloride.
-It is a type of plastic that's well known for it's affordability and durability.
-PVC is used in a wide variety of products including home and commercial roofs.
+It is a type of plastic that’s well known for it’s affordability and durability.
 PVC roofing is also known as vinyl roofing membrane.
 It is made from two layers of roofing material with a layer of polyester in between to act as a reinforcement.
+PVC is used in a wide variety of products including home and commercial roofs.
+If you’re ready for a new PVC roof, contact us.

 Why choose PVC?

 PVC roofing is often used for restaurants because it is resistant to animal fats.
-PVC roofing has been around since the 1970s.
+How does animal fat and grease get on your roof?
+Restaurant kitchens, and most household kitchens, have an exhaust system that vents to the roof.
+Fat and grease particles inevitably get airborne and are exhausted through this ventilation system.
+Those fat and grease droplets build-up on your roof.
+That’s why, if you have a restaurant, you should have a PVC roof.
+Because PVC has been around since the 1970s, it is a proven product.
 Along with TPO roofing, it also has an active recycling program.
 A PVC roof holds-up very well to even the harshest weather, including hail.
 It is cost-effective, very durable, fire-resistant, reflective, reliable, strong, lightweight, and long-lasting.

-PVC has an average lifespan of at least 25 years
+PVC has an average lifespan of at least 25 years, if installed correctly and regularly inspected and maintained.

 On average, the total cost to install a PVC roof is between $4 and $8 per square foot.
-By comparison, TPO roofing costs between $3.5 and $6.00 per square foot.
+By comparison, a TPO roof costs between $3.5 and $6.00 per square foot.
+A EPDM roof costs around $5.50 per square foot.

-Learn more about the differences between the commercial roofing systems in our Guide to Commercial Roofing.
+Learn more about the differences between the commercial roofing systems in our Commercial Roofing Guide.

 How is a PVC roof installed?